Organizers exhort women to vote for change at US rallies

 “His presidency began with women marching and now it’s going to end with woman voting.
 Period,” she said.

-“Vote for your daughter’s future,” read one message in the sea of signs carried by demonstrators, who marched through downtown Washington to the Supreme Court.
+“Vote for your daughter’s future,” read one message in the sea of signs carried by demonstrators.
 “Fight like a girl,” said another.

-Dozens of other rallies were planned from New York to San Francisco to signal opposition to Trump and his policies, especially the push to fill the seat of late Supreme Court Justice Ruth Bader Ginsburg before Election Day.
+Demonstrators rallied in dozens of other cities from New York to San Francisco to signal opposition to Trump and his policies, especially the push to fill the seat of late Supreme Court Justice Ruth Bader Ginsburg before Election Day.

 In New York, a demonstrator wearing a Donald Trump mask stood next to a statue of George Washington at Federal Hall during the the women’s march outside the New York Stock Exchange.

+People wearing masks gathered peacefully under sunny skies on the City Hall steps in Portland, Oregon, to sing and listen to speakers.
+One speaker called for racial justice and an end to police brutality.

+In Washington, the demonstrators started with a rally at Freedom Plaza, then marched toward Capitol Hill, finishing in front of the Supreme Court, where they were met by a handful of anti-abortion activists.

-In Washington, Sonja Spoo, director of reproductive rights campaigns at Ultraviolet, said she has to chuckle when she hears reporters ask Trump whether he will accept a peaceful transfer of power if he loses his reelection bid.
+In one of several speeches at the rally, Sonja Spoo, director of reproductive rights campaigns at Ultraviolet, said she has to chuckle when she hears reporters ask Trump whether he will accept a peaceful transfer of power if he loses his reelection bid.

 “When we vote him out, come Nov.
 3, there is no choice,” said Spoo.
 “Donald Trump will not get to choose whether he stays in power.”